Short URL for this page:

 Major-General James B. Ricketts was born June 21, 1817, in New York city; entered the Military Academy, Sep.
 1, 1835, and, upon his graduation therefrom, was promoted, July 1, 1839, to the First Artillery.
 He served on the Northern Frontier during Canada Border Disturbances, and the "Disputed Territory" controversy in Maine, till ordered p3 to Louisiana in anticipation of hostilities with Mexico.
 After the Battles of Palo Alto and Resaca-de‑la‑Palma, he joined General Taylor's army, and participated in the Battles of Monterey and Buena Vista.
 After the termination of the Mexican War till the outbreak of the Rebellion he was engaged on garrison duty, in Florida hostilities, and on Recruiting service.

-Ricketts's conspicuous career during the Civil War is so admirably told by his classmate, Gen. Indicates a West Point graduate and gives his Class.Henry J. Hunt, in an obituary notice, that we copy it entire.
+Ricketts's conspicuous career during the Civil War is so admirably told by his classmate, Gen. Indicates a West Point graduate, Class of 1839: a link to his biographical entry in Cullum's Register.Henry J. Hunt, in an obituary notice, that we copy it entire.
 He says: —

-"In April, 1861, he was ordered to Washington, and his battery formed part of Indicates a West Point graduate and gives his Class.McDowell's army at the Battle of Bull Run, in which he was dangerously wounded, being hit in the forehead, shoulder, chest, and leg, and taken prisoner.
+"In April, 1861, he was ordered to Washington, and his battery formed part of Indicates a West Point graduate, Class of 1838: a link to his biographical entry in Cullum's Register.McDowell's army at the Battle of Bull Run, in which he was dangerously wounded, being hit in the forehead, shoulder, chest, and leg, and taken prisoner.
 In the early stage of the war, with raw troops, and inexperienced officers on both sides, the fate of prisoners was often a hard one.
 Captain Ricketts suffered greatly, and was designated as one of the hostages for the safety of certain Confederate prisoners held by the Federal Government on a charge of piracy.
 It is hardly necessary to say that when this fact was brought to the notice of the higher Confederate authorities by his wife, all wounded officers were exempted.
 By the care and devoted attention of Mrs. Ricketts, who hastened to him at Manassas as soon as she heard of his wounds, his life and those of others were saved, while sharing their imprisonment.
 That special request of General Scott, he was, after months of suffering, exchanged for Colonel De Lagnel, and brevetted Lieutenant-Colonel, thus passing over the grade of Major; and was also appointed Brigadier-General of Volunteers, as his commission specifically states, 'for gallant and meritorious conduct in the Battle of Bull Run, Virginia,' to rank from the date of the battle.
 These were unusual and marked honors.

 "King withdrew in the night to Manassas, where Ricketts joined the Corps and was engaged in the battles that followed — Manassas, Aug.
 29‑30, and Chantilly, Sep.
 1, 1862, whence they soon advanced into Maryland to meet Lee's invasion.

-"In December General Ricketts was appointed a Member of the Court for the trial of General Indicates a West Point graduate and gives his Class.Fitz-John Porter for alleged misconduct in General Pope's campaign, on charges prosecuted by the War Department.
+"In December General Ricketts was appointed a Member of the Court for the trial of General Indicates a West Point graduate, Class of 1845: a link to his biographical entry in Cullum's Register.Fitz-John Porter for alleged misconduct in General Pope's campaign, on charges prosecuted by the War Department.
 Public feeling in and out of the Army ran high.
 The court was small; two of the members had been engaged in the same campaign, and this led to grave imputations.
 The oath taken by courts martial enjoins secrecy, both as to votes and opinions.
 This oath, intended as a protection for the weak, may also serve as a cover for the base; and all members must submit in silence to consequent suspicion, however unjust.
 It was remarked, however, as significant that, although the merits and services of General Ricketts were always fully appreciated by the War Department, yet he was not one of the members promoted after the verdict was rendered, p5 nor one of brigadiers who at the close of the war were made major-generals before being mustered out of the volunteer service.

-"He was unable to return to the field until March, 1864, when he took command of the Third Division of Indicates a West Point graduate and gives his Class.Sedgwick's (Sixth) Corps in the Petersburg Campaign, being present at the battles of the Wilderness, Spottsylvania (in which Sedgwick was killed, and succeeded in command of corps by General Indicates a West Point graduate and gives his Class.Wright), and North Anna.
+"He was unable to return to the field until March, 1864, when he took command of the Third Division of Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Sedgwick's (Sixth) Corps in the Petersburg Campaign, being present at the battles of the Wilderness, Spottsylvania (in which Sedgwick was killed, and succeeded in command of corps by General Indicates a West Point graduate, Class of 1841: a link to his biographical entry in Cullum's Register.Wright), and North Anna.
 At Cold Harbor, in the assault of June 1st by Wright's and W. F. Smith's Corps, Ricketts's Division struck those of Hoke and Kershaw, handsomely carried the intrenchments, in which work he was joined by Indicates a West Point graduate and gives his Class.Upton's Brigade, and captured five hundred prisoners.
 His losses in killed and wounded were severe, and he received the written congratulations of the commanding general.
 On the 3d his division took part in the general assault at Cold Harbor, was engaged in various actions there until June 13, and in the assaults on the lines of Petersburg, June 15‑18.
 Grant's two armies of the Potomac and the James were now brought to a stand in front of Petersburg and Richmond, and operations by regular approaches against the former place were ordered.
-On June 13th General Lee had detached Indicates a West Point graduate and gives his Class.Ewell's Corps, under General Early, from Cold Harbor, to meet General Indicates a West Point graduate and gives his Class.Hunter's advance toward Lynchburg.
+On June 13th General Lee had detached Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Ewell's Corps, under General Early, from Cold Harbor, to meet General Indicates a West Point graduate, Class of 1822: a link to his biographical entry in Cullum's Register.Hunter's advance toward Lynchburg.
 On his approach, Hunter withdrew, and Early, with a force of some 12,000 men, crossed over into Maryland, and threatened Baltimore and Washington.
 To check this movement, Ricketts's Division, 3,350 strong, was ordered, July 6th, to Harper's Ferry via Baltimore, and reached the Monocacy by rail in time to take part in the battle of the 9th, under General Lew Wallace, who had a mixed force of 2,500 men, many of them new and undisciplined troops.
 The brunt of the affair fell on Ricketts's veteran division, which, as Wallace reported, 'fought magnificently.'
 Ricketts himself was conspicuous for his gallantry, and was again wounded.
 Early's force was greatly superior in numbers, and he reports that his loss in killed and wounded was 'about 700.'
 Wallace's loss was 677, of which Ricketts's share was 595.
 The field was lost, but Early was delayed a sufficient time to secure the safety of Washington.
 The scant miscellaneous forces in that city were manning the works on the northern approaches when Early arrived on the afternoon of the 11th, in advance of his troops.
 Having fought a division of the Sixth Corps at Monocacy, he had grounds for believing that the other two were before him, yet, after a reconnoissance, he determined to attack next morning.
 This delay, which seems to have been warranted by the circumstances, enabled Wright, who had been hastily summoned and had just arrived from City Point, to land his two divisions, occupy the works, and repulse Early's attack.
-Ricketts's Division, after the Battle of Monocacy, had fallen back on Baltimore, and rejoined the corps whilst in pursuit of Early, Wright taking the general direction, and Ricketts commanding the Sixth Corps until it was formally united to the Eighth (Indicates a West Point graduate and gives his Class.Crook's), and the Nineteenth (Indicates a West Point graduate and gives his Class.Emory's), and a Cavalry Corps to form the Army of the Shenandoah under General Sheridan, when Ricketts returned to his division, at the head of which he took an important part in the Valley Campaign, being engaged in skirmishes at Snicker's Gap, July 18th; Berryville, August 21st; Smithfield, August 29th; and especially in the battles of Opequan and Fisher's Hill.
+Ricketts's Division, after the Battle of Monocacy, had fallen back on Baltimore, and rejoined the corps whilst in pursuit of Early, Wright taking the general direction, and Ricketts commanding the Sixth Corps until it was formally united to the Eighth (Indicates a West Point graduate, Class of 1852: a link to his biographical entry in Cullum's Register.Crook's), and the Nineteenth (Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.Emory's), and a Cavalry Corps to form the Army of the Shenandoah under General Sheridan, when Ricketts returned to his division, at the head of which he took an important part in the Valley Campaign, being engaged in skirmishes at Snicker's Gap, July 18th; Berryville, August 21st; Smithfield, August 29th; and especially in the battles of Opequan and Fisher's Hill.

 "But in rendering this vitally important service Ricketts received his sixtha and most severe wound — a bullet penetrated the right breast, injured the lung, and lodged under the right shoulder.
-It disabled him, and Indicates a West Point graduate and gives his Class.Getty took command of the corps.
+It disabled him, and Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Getty took command of the corps.
 His right arm remained partially paralyzed, and it was not until Apr.
 7, 1865, that he resumed command of his division and participated in the pursuit of the rebel army, terminating in the capitulation of General Lee at Appomattox.

 "He accompanied the corps to Danville, Va., whilst the main body of the Army was on its way to Washington.
 He was now placed in command of a district in Virginia, which he held until Apr.
 30, 1866, when he was mustered out of the volunteer service as a Brigadier-General.
 In January, 1867, he was retired with the rank of Major-General, for wounds received whilst in command of an army corps.